EyeCare Optical

 • Lice or mites known as Demodex.

-Strict eyelid hygiene is extremely important when it comes to the treatment of blepharitis.
+Eyelid Hygiene: Strict eyelid hygiene is extremely important when it comes to the treatment of blepharitis.
 Warm compresses and eyelid scrubs are generally effective methods:

-• Warm Compresses should be applied at least two times a day for 10-15 minutes to heat and loosen the oil in the eyelids, which aids in the expression of the oil from the glands.
+• Warm compresses should be applied at least two times a day for 10-15 minutes to heat and loosen the oil in the eyelids, which aids in the expression of the oil from the glands.
 This can be accomplished in a few ways.
 We recommend a commercially available microwave re-heatable mask that can be purchased in our optical shop.
 A warm washcloth can also be used as an acceptable alternative.

 • Eyelid scrubs are equally as important as warm compresses to remove eyelid debris and crusted oil.
 Eyelid scrubs should be performed twice per day.
 Our recommendation is a commercially prepared hypochlorous acid solution, such as Ocusoft Hypochlor (available in our optical shop).
 Baby shampoo on a wet washcloth may be used as an alternative.

-Depending on the severity of your blepharitis, limited use of antibiotic ointments, topical steroids, or cyclosporine may be necessary to control the condition.
+Antibiotic And Anti-Inflammatory Medications: Depending on the severity of your blepharitis, limited use of antibiotic ointments, topical steroids, or cyclosporine may be necessary to control the condition.
 For some patients, oral antibiotics, such as doxycycline, may prove helpful.